OpenEvalProject/evals/manuscripts/elife-46440/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/46440/elife-46440-fig4-v1.jpg)

-**Figure 4.:** D. melanogaster.(A) The genetic variance in viral load within the mapping population (filled circles).
+**Figure 4.:** (A) The genetic variance in viral load within the mapping population (filled circles).
 The open circles are estimates of the genetic variance after accounting for the effects of the QTL in panel C. Error bars are 95% credible intervals.
 (B) QTL affecting viral load.
 The horizontal line shows a genome-wide significance threshold of p<0.05 that was obtained by permutation of Logarithm of odds (LOD) scores.
 (C) The effect of the seven QTL detected on the load of the three viruses.
 Only QTL that remained were significant following multiple regression with all the loci are shown.
 The coevolved virus is shown in red.

 To examine the genetic basis of virus resistance, we looked for associations between genotype and viral load across the genome (Figure 4B).
 In the coevolved association (DMelSV) we identified seven QTL associated with resistance, compared to one that affects DObsSV and none affecting DAffSV (Supplementary file 5; this excludes one DMelSV QTL on the X chromosome that did not remain significant after accounting for the other QTL).
 The QTL affecting DObsSV also has a significant effect on DMelSV.
 One of the QTL corresponded to p62 (2L 53 cM).
 The susceptible allele of CHKov1 was not present in the fly lines assayed.